PanicInitiative/panicbutton.io/_posts/mobile/0001-01-01-setup-contacts.md

 published: true
 category: "mobile"
 tags: "mobile"
-introduction: These are the people who will receive your alert.
+introduction: These people will receive the alert.
 warning: They should know you personally and be able to respond fast.
 component: contacts
 action: